oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Concepts

-In the following, the contents of SD-JWTs and HS-Disclosures are described at a conceptual level, abstracting from the data formats described afterwards.
+In the following, the contents of SD-JWTs and Disclosures are described at a conceptual level, abstracting from the data formats described afterwards.

 ## Creating an SD-JWT